-As product builders, we face a critical choice during inception – appeal a large number of users or pare down the offering to a very narrow user base.
+As product builders, we face a critical choice during inception – appeal to a large number of users or pare down the offering to a very narrow user base.

 What is the Paradox of Specificity?